 Priorities and Objectives

-PRIORITY II: Individuals with disabilities will have better access to appropriate mental health care coverage and services.
+PRIORITY I: Individuals with disabilities will have better access to appropriate mental health care coverage and services.

 Objective: Influence policy makers to improve the quality of mental health services.

-PRIORITY III: People with disabilities will have access to assistive technology (AT) devices and services that they need.
+PRIORITY II: People with disabilities will have access to assistive technology (AT) devices and services that they need.

-PRIORITY: Public or private services will not discriminate on the basis of disability in violation of the Americans with Disabilities Act, Section 504 or the Fair Housing Act.
+PRIORITY: Public or private services will not discriminate on the basis of disability in violation of the Americans with Disabilities Act, Section 504 and HAVA.

 PRIORITY II: Students with disabilities will have access to transition services.